 - On average, three in five people identified as having gout received a serum urate test within six months of being dispensed urate-lowering therapy.

 - Rates of testing did not vary widely by ethnicity but increased with age.

-Māori and Pacific peoples had at least five times as many hospital admissions for gout.
+Māori and Pacific peoples identified with gout had three times as many hospital admissions for gout.